-Injured in a Commercial Truck Accident?
+Injured in a Commercial Truck Accident in Houston or the Surrounding Area?

 Truck accidents are more likely to result in catastrophic injuries or deaths than car wrecks involving smaller vehicles.
 This is due to the size and weight of most commercial trucks.
 An 18-wheeler carrying a full cargo load can weigh up to 80,000 pounds.
 In an accident, passengers in smaller vehicles may sustain life-altering injuries that make it impossible to work or even enjoy life.
 Some passengers may lose their lives.

 Victims often need an experienced truck accident attorney on their side.
 Truck accidents can incur millions of dollars in damages.
 Accident victims and their families may be able to recover compensation for damages.
 This compensation can cover lost wages, medical bills and costs for their pain and suffering.
 Our Houston truck accident lawyer helps crash survivors and their families seek justice.
+Call us at (832) 225-4902 or contact us online to discuss your situation during a free, confidential consultation.

 Causes of Truck Accidents